StateLibraryVictoria/bagit-workflow/README.md

 #### Staging script

-This process is designed to use minimal metadata submitted as JSON.
-The current configuration looks for a `folder_title.ok` file that contains minimum metadata.
+This process is designed to use minimal metadata submitted as JSON or parse metadata from the folder title.
+The current configuration looks for a `folder_title.ok` file that contains minimum metadata or is a zero byte file.

 To generate these files, a Windows Batch file can be created to generate a `folder_title.ready` file with minimum metadata fields.
 Once the metadata is updated, the user renames the file to `.ok`.

-Example `.bat` script:
+Example `.bat` script with metadata:

         @echo off
         for /D %%i in (*) do if not exist %%i.ok (